-Dr. Kane is an internationally recognized corrosion and materials consultant who has applied his expertise to a diversity of industrial problems including research, engineering design, corrosion prediction and failure analysis.
-He has worked with a variety of major petroleum, chemical and other end-user companies, equipment manufacturers, and materials suppliers on materials specification, selection and evaluation; including: Corrosion, welding, inhibition, plant and field corrosion monitoring, simulation and testing in service environments.
+Dr. Kane is currently an internationally recognized corrosion and materials consultant who has applied his expertise to a diversity of industrial problems including research, engineering design, corrosion prediction and failure analysis.
+He was previously the Founder of InterCorr International, Inc., a major corrosion services and technology company that was acquired by Honeywell in 2005.

-* High temperatures and pressures
+- High temperatures and pressures

-* Hydrogen, hydrogen sulfide and sulfur species
+- Hydrogen embrittlement, hydrogen sulfide and sulfur species

-* Chemical & Multiphase (oil/gas/water) environments
+- Chemical & multiphase (oil/gas/water) environments

-* Vapor phase and condensing media.
+- Vapor phase and condensing media

 He is a recognized expert on materials selection for prevention of corrosion, hydrogen embrittlement and stress corrosion cracking that are manifested in the following operations: drilling, oil and gas well completions, pipelines, offshore and deep-water structures and refining, chemicals and transportation.
 His work has also emphasized evaluation and specifications for prevention of degradation phenomenon (i.e., hydrogen damage, hydrogen embrittlement (and sulfide stress cracking), corrosion, pitting, velocity accelerated corrosion, and stress corrosion cracking).
 He has also investigated corrosion and chemical attack in advanced materials such as carbon and low alloy steels, stainless steels, nickel, aluminum and titanium alloys, coatings, composites and ceramics.

 The effects of H2S have been an active area of his consulting involving selection, evaluation and specification of: